treasure-data/prestogres/README.md

-# PostgreSQL protocol gateway for Presto
+# Prestogres - PostgreSQL protocol gateway for Presto

-presto-postgres-gateway is a gateway server to allow users to use PostgreSQL protocol to run queries on Presto.
+Prestogres is a gateway server that allows PostgreSQL clients to run queries on Presto.

 * [Presto, a distributed SQL query engine for big data](https://github.com/facebook/presto)

-With presto-postgres-gateway, you can use PostgreSQL clients to run queries on Presto:
+With Prestogres, you can use PostgreSQL clients to run queries on Presto:

 * `psql` command
 * [PostgreSQL ODBC driver](http://psqlodbc.projects.pgfoundry.org/)